lancefeig/velcro-self-assembling-container/README.md

 ## Background
 During my Summer 2022 internship at Velcro in Manchester, New Hampshire, one of my projects was to design storage containers for different equipment in the R&D Testing Lab.

-Each fixture was a combination of heavy, weirdly shaped, super tiny, or prone to falling over, so I had to design unique containers to house each fixture from scratch.
+Each fixture was a combination of heavy, weirdly shaped, super tiny, or prone to falling over.
+I designed unique containers to house each fixture from scratch.
 Container pieces (sides, base, and lid) were fashioned from acrylic sheets, which I cut using the in-house CO~2~ laser cutter.

 All 11 containers were fully modeled in SolidWorks, including 3D printed pieces and necessary hardware.
 (Renderings can be viewed [here](https://lancefeig.github.io/#velcro-summer-2022---solidworks-renderings-for-testing-lab-fixture-containers).)